-40 CFR 51.309 stipulates that the requirements for emissions reporting and for the trading program be incorporated into a permit that is enforceable as a practical matter by EPA and by citizens to the extent permitted by the Act.
 It is expected that all WEB sources will at least initially be required to obtain a permit under the Department's Title V delegated permitting program.
 Under 20.11.42 NMAC, the Department's delegated Title V permitting program, the pre- and post- trigger requirements of the market trading program fall under the definition of "applicable requirements", and will be incorporated into each source's Title V permit.
-20.11.46 NMAC requires that any source that for any reason and at any time is not required to have a permit under 20.11.42 NMAC must obtain a New Source Review permit pursuant to 20.11.40 NMAC, 20.11.60 NMAC, or 20.11.61 NMAC, that incorporates the same requirements, and that the source must at all times possess a permit containing the program's requirements.
-Additionally, in order for a source permitted under Title V to become a synthetic minor source, and thus not need a Title V permit, a source first must obtain federally enforceable permit limits through a New Source Review permit, and thus there will be no gap between the effective Title V permit and the new NSR permit which contains the same market trading program requirements.
+20.11.46 NMAC requires that any source that for any reason and at any time, is not required to have a permit under 20.11.42 NMAC must obtain a New Source Review permit pursuant to 20.11.40 NMAC, 20.11.60 NMAC, or 20.11.61 NMAC, that incorporates the same requirements, and that the source must at all times possess a permit containing the program's requirements.
+Additionally, in order for a source permitted under Title V to become a synthetic minor source, and thus not need a Title V permit, a source must first obtain federally enforceable permit limits through a New Source Review permit, and thus there will be no gap between the effective Title V permit and the new NSR permit which contains the same market trading program requirements.
 Both types of permits are enforceable both federally and by citizens pursuant to this Implementation Plan.

-(J)) PART D - 2013 SIP Revision; Backstop for Beginning of Second Planning Period:
+[J)] PART D - 2013 SIP Revision; Backstop for Beginning of Second Planning Period: